In Warwickshire there are three tiers of local government, so Stretton residents have:

 Stretton-on-Dunsmore Parish Council has responsibility for a number of different areas including allotments, bus shelters, footpaths, lighting of certain roads, litter bins, trees, public seating, pavilions, recreation grounds and other open spaces.
 The Parish Council is notified of any planning applications submitted to RBC for the area and is given the opportunity to comment.

 In addition the Parish Council can spend a limited amount of money on anything it deems of benefit to the village.
-Stretton PC have also introduced a Small Grants Policy, so it can contribute to groups and organisations within Stretton-on-Dunsmore that benefit the community.
+Stretton Parish Council has also introduced a Small Grants Policy, so it can contribute to groups and organisations within Stretton-on-Dunsmore that benefit the community.